Timeless Blooms of Spring: Discover Lavender as the Ultimate Symbol of Rest and Relaxation

 Florals for Quilt Block Mania

-As the fragrant flower of rest and relaxation, we've chosen lavender as our quilt block for the March 2023 collection of Quilt Block Mania.
-We love not only the timelessness of lavender, but also the warming and inviting scent it offers.
+As the fragrant flower of rest and relaxation, I've chosen lavender as my quilt block for the March 2023 collection of Quilt Block Mania.
+I love not only the timelessness of lavender, but also the warming and inviting scent it offers.

 Don't forget to check out all the amazing quilt blocks this month.
 You can find links to the other designers who are also exploring the theme of Floral for Quilt Blocks Mania this month.